 Most people assume screws make furniture strong.
 Hardware stores are full of them, so the assumption makes sense.
 But here is the truth: metal screws expand and contract with temperature changes.
 Over time, they loosen.
 Wood around a screw hole can crack.
 Three years later, you are tightening that bench again.

 Wood joints work differently.
 A mortise and tenon joint locks by compression and friction.
 The wood itself holds the load.
 There is no rust, no stripping, and no hardware to replace.
 The oldest wooden structures still standing — temples, bridges, furniture passed down through families — were built this way.
+This same joint held together the 18th-century workbenches of French cabinetmaker André Jacob Roubo, and it remains the gold standard in fine furniture today precisely because it relies on wood’s natural behaviour rather than fighting it.

 What Type of Wood Should You Use?